Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection: Dark matter detection by projecting qubit sensors to state

 up to a prefactor of $\sim O(1)$.
 Comparing it to the result of the separate measurements, we obtain

 up to a prefactor of $\sim O(1)$.
 Compared to the separate measurement, the performance when using $W$ state grows with better scaling with respect to the number $L$ of qubits to some point around $L\Gamma_0/\gamma_2\sim1$ and then goes down after that.
 This is because, for $L\Gamma_0/\gamma_2 \lesssim 1$, the background excitation is not so significant and the signal accumulation dominates the behavior of the uncertainty.
 On the other hand, for $L\Gamma_0/\gamma_2 \gtrsim 1$, the background excitation becomes significant and suppresses the signal, leading to the increase of the uncertainty.
 Note that for $L\Gamma_0/\gamma_2 \gtrsim 1$, we may separate $L$ qubits into $N_L \sim L \Gamma_0/\gamma_2$ groups, each of which includes $L' \sim \gamma_2/\Gamma_0$ qubits, and perform the $W$ state projection for each group separately.
 Then, the uncertainty is reduced by a factor of $\sqrt{L'}$ compared to the separate measurement, and we may avoid the increase of the uncertainty for $L\Gamma_0/\gamma_2 \gtrsim 1$.
 Assuming $L\Gamma_0/\gamma_2 \lesssim 1$ is satisfied, our perturbative treatment is valid up to $L \lesssim \Gamma_0\gamma_2 / \epsilon^2$.
+(Note that for DM detection, the coupling $\epsilon$ is generically so small that $\Gamma_0\gamma_2 / \epsilon^2\gg 1$.
+Thus, the perturbative treatment can be applicable for $L\gg 1$.)
 At this point, we can show that our protocol using the $W$ state is \emph{optimal} in the sense that it saturates the quantum Cram\'er-Rao bound~\cite{Paris:2008zgg}.
 See Appendix~\ref{app:QCRB} for the details.